 It’s a bird… it’s a plane… it’s a… a… Banshee?!
-Disney World’s latest thrill attraction, located at Animal Kingdom Theme Park, is officially open and has crowds “flying” in to see what it’s all about!
-We too were too curious to pass up the opportunity to enjoy this new attraction.
+One of Disney World’s latest thrill attractions, located at Animal Kingdom Theme Park, has crowds “flying” in to see what it’s all about!
 Of course, we wanted to share our experience with you – so here you have it!

 1 – The “Centerpiece of Pandora”

 Avatar Flight of Passage is one of the two attractions located in the Pandora – The World of Avatar area within Disney’s Animal Kingdom.
 Flight of Passage is known as the “Centerpiece of Pandora” not just because of its location within Pandora but because it truly is the peak experience.
 Prepare to straddle what feels somewhat like one of those motorcycles at an arcade, be secured in, and then using 3D screen technology, awesome 4D effects, and motion simulation – feel like you are literally flying on the back of a mountain banshee in the most exhilarating way.
 Your banshee (somewhat like a flying dragon) will soar through the sky as it takes you on the ride of a lifetime through Pandora – The World of Avatar.